 5.4.1.
 The blind spot information referred to in paragraph 5.3.1.1. above shall be an information signal that is noticeable and easily verifiable by the driver from the driver's seat.
 This information signal shall be visible by daylight and at night.

 5.4.2.
-The device emitting the information signal shall be located at an horizontal angle greater than 30° towards an axis parallel to the longitudinal median plane of the vehicle and going through the ocular reference point.
+The device emitting the information signal shall be located at the near side at a horizontal angle greater than 30° towards an axis parallel to the longitudinal median plane of the vehicle and going through the ocular reference point.
+If the driver’s seating position is located on the near side of the vehicle, this value may be reduced.

 5.5.
 Warning signal